 Contact your library for additional help.

 Since Read uses HTML5, most current web browsers are compatible.
 You can read on your computer (Windows, Mac, or Linux), your phone (iOS v5+ or Android v2.3+), and your tablet (iOS v5+ or Android v2.3+).
+Your reading progress and bookmarks will sync and show up on whatever device you open an OverDrive Read book on.
 You can read more about compatibility here.

-When you click or tap Read next to a title on your bookshelf or open an eBook sample, a new tab in your browser opens to something like this:
+When you click or tap Read next to a title on your bookshelf or open an eBook sample, it will open in a new tab in your browser.

 Click or tap the right or left edges of the eBook to turn pages.

 Click or tap and hold a word to access definitions, notes, and highlights.